cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Patient's Expressions**

-* Independent and autonomous: "I tried to use the IPF imagery on my own during the week."
+* **Independent and autonomous**: "I tried to use the IPF imagery on my own during the week."
-* Dismissing attitude towards emotions: "I don't really feel like I need it [IPF imagery] that much."
+* **Dismissing attitude towards emotions**: "I don't really feel like I need it [IPF imagery] that much."
-* Minimizing the importance of attachment: "It's not a big deal, I can handle it on my own."
+* **Minimizing the importance of attachment**: "It's not a big deal, I can handle it on my own."

 **Therapist's Interventions and Observations**

-* Validating patient's feelings: "You've been able to manage your eating patterns quite well since our last session.
+* **Validating patient's feelings**: "You've been able to manage your eating patterns quite well since our last session.
 It sounds like you're feeling pretty good about yourself."
-* Encouraging exploration of emotions: "It's understandable that you might feel a bit uncomfortable exploring your emotions, but it can be helpful in understanding how they relate to your eating patterns."
+* **Encouraging exploration of emotions**: "It's understandable that you might feel a bit uncomfortable exploring your emotions, but it can be helpful in understanding how they relate to your eating patterns."
-* Normalizing the importance of attachment: "Having close relationships and feeling securely attached to others is an important part of being human.
+* **Normalizing the importance of attachment**: "Having close relationships and feeling securely attached to others is an important part of being human.
 It's not a sign of weakness or vulnerability, but rather a strength that can help us navigate life's challenges."
-* Reframing IPF imagery: "Instead of thinking of the ideal parents as external figures, you could also imagine them as aspects of yourself that provide comfort and security when needed.
+* **Reframing IPF imagery**: "Instead of thinking of the ideal parents as external figures, you could also imagine them as aspects of yourself that provide comfort and security when needed.
 This can help make the imagery more accessible and effective for you."
-* Encouraging mindfulness: "Being aware of your thoughts and feelings in the present moment can help you respond to emotional triggers in a healthier way, rather than turning to food as a coping mechanism."
+* **Encouraging mindfulness**: "Being aware of your thoughts and feelings in the present moment can help you respond to emotional triggers in a healthier way, rather than turning to food as a coping mechanism."
-* Normalizing the process: "It's important to remember that developing a strong attachment relationship with yourself and others takes time and effort.
+* **Normalizing the process**: "It's important to remember that developing a strong attachment relationship with yourself and others takes time and effort.
 It's not something that will happen overnight, but with consistent practice and dedication, it can lead to significant improvements in your overall well-being."

 ### Therapist: When you feel the need to emotionally eat, you use the ideal parent figures to comfort you?
 But earlier you talked about some discomfort ab